keras-team/keras-io/examples/vision/md/super_resolution_sub_pixel.md

 <div class="k-default-codeblock">
 ```
-WARNING:tensorflow:Model was constructed with shape (None, 100, 100, 1) for input Tensor("input_1:0", shape=(None, 100, 100, 1), dtype=float32), but it was called on an input with incompatible shape (None, 160, 107, 1).
-PSNR of low resolution image and high resolution image is 27.7724
+PSNR of low resolution image and high resolution image is 25.4113
-PSNR of predict and high resolution is 28.3171
+PSNR of predict and high resolution is 27.3526

 ```
 </div>